awinogrodzki/next-firebase-auth-edge/README.md

 `FIREBASE_AUTH_EMULATOR_HOST` is used internally by the library `NEXT_PUBLIC_EMULATOR_HOST` is used only by provided example

+Please note that even in emulator mode, library needs actual service account credentials to sign tokens with x509 certificate fetched from Google, a step that does not currently support emulation.
+Make sure to provide valid service account credentials even if using emulator.

 Also, don't forget to put correct Firebase Project ID in `.firebaserc` file.